 b.
-As of today, JASO will send one winning team from Level 4 to the National Japan Bowl.
+JASO will send one winning team from Level 3 and one winning team from Level 4 to the National Japan Bowl in 2022.

 c.
 All team members must be studying Japanese formally at the same high school for academic credit, and not as an extracurricular activity.